 It is not uncommon to observe anchors that, when being tensioned, are sliding slowly forward, thus losing tension: when this happens, the anchor has to be pulled out and the job done again.

 The fact that some anchors become lose, it is caused sometime by defective grouting procedures, but most often is due to the characteristics of the surrounding ground formations.

 To obviate these problems, FS ha introduced implements and procedures such that, with no change to the final characteristics and properties that make the Anchor a " PERMANENT ANCHOR ”, enable the Contractor to further re-grout the Anchors , under increasing pressure.
-High pressure injections carried away through manchettes greatly improve the efficiency and reliability of the bond between the anchor assemly and the surrounding soil strata by compressing the ground around the anchor by means of pressure injected cement grout (thus the definition of REGROUTABLE) .
+High pressure injections carried out through manchettes greatly improve the efficiency and reliability of the bond between the anchor assemly and the surrounding soil strata by compressing the ground around the anchor by means of pressure injected cement grout (thus the definition of REGROUTABLE) .